tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-02-Ins_Intro_to_Monte_Carlo_Simulations.md

 * What is a simulation?

-  > At its core, a simulation is a running instance of an existing process or system usually defined as a mathematical model
+  > At its core, a simulation is a running instance of a model that seeks to emulate an existing process or system.

+* What is a Monte Carlo Simluation?

+  >

 Answer any student questions before moving on.